anthroprose/operations/README.md

 - `statsmodels` - statistical models
 - `msgpack_python` - serialization
 - `boto` - api calls
-- `httplib2` - need to deprecate this for 100% boto

 #### rubygems
 - `chef-zero` - mock all the things